bluemarblepayroll/hashcraft/README.md

 end
 ````

-We can then use the new value transformer (Localizer) when deriving hashes (using the above Grid and updated Column example):
+We can then use the new value transformer, `Localizer`, when deriving hashes (building on the above Grid and updated Column example):

 ````yaml
 en: